 I make films and teach filmmaking because I believe that motion pictures profoundly shape our attitudes, values and behavior.
 The images that we create and consume have real power.
 I am part of a community of filmmakers who act from a belief that the work we do can make a difference.

 Documentary filmmaking is about telling stories.
 The stories I choose to tell are grounded in the experiences of ordinary people.
-I make community portraits.
+Many of my films are community portraits.
 Each of my documentaries captures a moment in our shared social history, a fragment of our collective memory in a time of complex challenges and rapid change.

-My career as a documentary filmmaker and teacher spans more than 30 years.
-I create programs that bring grassroots concerns to larger audiences.
+My career as a documentary filmmaker and teacher spans more than 40 years.
+I’ve created programs that bring grassroots concerns to larger audiences.
 Mad River: Hard Times in Humboldt County is about timber workers in California’s redwood forests.
 The Yidishe Gauchos is the story of immigrants from Eastern Europe making new lives on the Argentine pampas.
 Adobe architecture in New Mexico is the focus of Down to Earth.
 Indigenous artisans in the Ecuadorian Andes today are literally Weaving the Future.

 Since coming to San Diego County, I’ve created a series of portraits of people who make a real difference in the life of their community.
 Edmund’s Island is a portrait of a homeless news hawker—an angel to his customers.
 Families and Flowers is the story of growers whose nurseries (and way-of-life) are shadowed by their neighbors’ million dollar homes.
 In Lines in the Sand tidal artist Kirk Van Allyn etches a sacred space with only ephemeral sand drawings.
 Talking Peace is a portrait of Jews and Palestinians who are personally engaged in dialogue and peacemaking efforts in San Diego.